xanderstuff/FSEE-BiomeVersion/wiki/dev/docs/items/spirit_dagger.md

 ## Obtaining
 Spirit Dagger has a 10% chance to drop from Phantoms **found anywhere in The End**.
 It won't drop in any other dimension to matter the circumstances.
 Looting enchantment increases the drop chance by 1% per level, for a max of 13% drop chance with Looting III.

+Spirit Dagger also has a <u>very low</u> chance to drop from Endermen **found anywhere in The End** as well, having a 1% base drop chance that is increased by 1% with every level of Looting, for a maximum drop chance of 4%.

 ## Usage
 <div class="result" markdown>
 <figure class="foka-side-image--right" markdown>